Dark ultrawide workspace supporting the Carta Healthcare case study

 Outcome

-The result was a stronger clinical data foundation for registry and analytics workflows: more standardized inputs, more usable structured outputs, and a clearer path from difficult clinical documentation to downstream operational value.
+The result was a stronger clinical data foundation for registry and analytics workflows: more standardized inputs, more usable structured outputs, and less repeated downstream cleanup.
+In practice, the value was architectural as much as algorithmic.
+Standardizing the data contract early made later analytics and extraction work easier to trust and easier to evolve.

-The work reinforced a pattern that still shapes how I build AI systems: the highest-leverage improvements often come from better workflow design, cleaner data contracts, and more disciplined system boundaries rather than from model complexity alone.
+The work reinforced a pattern that still shapes how I build AI systems: some of the highest-leverage improvements come from better workflow design, cleaner data contracts, and more disciplined system boundaries rather than from model complexity alone.

 What I Owned